Parkmerced, San Francisco: Ongoing construction and development plans

 Parkmerced is in the middle of reconstruction.
 Current projects include replacing old elevators, remodeling entrances to the towers, applying wooden window frames and miscellaneous detailing to the garden townhomes, modifying landscaping, providing new mailbox units, as well as painting the outsides of all the buildings through 2009.
 Parkmerced acquired their own Saturday morning Farmer's Market, which takes place on the western meadow of the neighborhood.

 Along with aesthetic changes being made to the public spaces in the neighborhood, vacant garden and tower apartments are also seeing heavy renovations.
 These include new stainless steel appliances, granite marble counter tops, laminate flooring, and wooden cabinets.
 An emphasis by the development team is on the sustainability.

 In 2010, the owners and managers of the various parts of Parkmerced proposed a major redevelopment, which would involve phased demolition of the deteriorating garden apartments in favor of higher density replacements, and reconfiguring some streets.
-In May 2011, the San Francisco Board of Supervisors voted 6-5 to approve this redevelopment plan, including the replacement of virtually all of the low-rise garden apartment units with new mid-rise structures.
+In May 2011, the San Francisco Board of Supervisors voted 6–5 to approve this redevelopment plan, including the replacement of virtually all of the low-rise garden apartment units with new mid-rise structures.
 In addition, the plan calls for preserving the rent-controlled status of tenants who are relocated, and involves construction of several hundred new units, some of which will be rentals, while others will be made available for sale.
 Plans also calls for retail, grocery store, performance center, and the re-routing of the M Oceanview metro line into Parkmerced.
+As of February 2023, no construction has begun towards the redevelopment.

 The updated plan for Parkmerced is developed by Skidmore, Owings and Merrill.